rocord01/block-ads/README.md

 Ads are everywhere on the web.
 They're not only annoying, but they're used to track you and expose you to [malware](https://en.wikipedia.org/wiki/Malvertising).
 The good news is that it's not that difficult today to block most of the advertising you come across by simply installing a browser extension.

 If you already use an ad blocker, you've probably come across sites which ask you to switch it off.
-Doing so exposes you to not only ads and spying, but malware too&mdash;as many Forbes readers [discovered](https://www.schneier.com/blog/archives/2016/02/the_ads_vs_ad_b.html) when they did just that at the behest of the site.
+In doing so, they're exposing you to threats they themselves do not control - &mdash;as many Forbes readers [discovered](https://www.schneier.com/blog/archives/2016/02/the_ads_vs_ad_b.html) when they did just that at the behest of the site and got infected with malware.

 Many ad-dependent sites are now so desperate for ad money that they'll give you a stern telling off if they find you're using an ad blocker, or prevent you from seeing their content until you turn it off.